Image de médicaments en vrac, incluant benzodiazépines, opiacés et stimulants, souvent détournés comme drogues à des fins récréatives.

 • Confusion, disorientation, or memory loss

-• Enhancement of effects of other substances
+• Enhancement of the effects of other substances

 Main risks

-• Loss of consciousness, fall, illness
+• Loss of consciousness, falls, fainting

-• Severe confusion and dangerous behaviors
+• Significant confusion and dangerous behaviors

 • Possible cardiac or neurological disorders depending on the molecule and context